annstrange/breast-cancer-cnn/README.md

 **Measure**
 I choose Recall as a primary measure (although accuracy matters as well) because its a measure of the model's ability to find all the relevant cases within the dataset, or the fraction of the actually malignant that are predicted malignant.

 The model favors reducing False Negatives.
 There are a higher number of False Positives however which do not come free either; there is a tradeoff.
 Adenomas (benign tumors) are more common in women in their 30's and 40's and while they mimmic malignant tumors in many ways, often do no become aggressive and matastestize.
-Since the treatment for cancer actually can be harmful, involving procedures, surgeries, and even chemo/radiation, there is some push by health experts to permorm mammograms later.
+Since the treatment for cancer actually can be harmful, involving procedures, surgeries, and even chemo/radiation, there is some push by health experts to perform mammograms later.

-** cite source

 Cost Measures: